 Start With God, Work To Man, Not The Other Way Around

-But to think objectively you must look for a higher standard, a standard outside of yourself, and a standard that has proven itself by withstanding the test of time and assault.
+But to think objectively you must look outside of yourself to a standard that has proven itself reliable by withstanding the test of time and assault.
 That standard is your very creator, God.
-He has given it to us though His Word, the Bible.
-So, as we interpret our world, and our place in it, we must begin with God and not Man.
-So here are two examples of starting with man.
-One was written by what appears to be a fine young Christian man.
-And the other example is from a God hating atheist.
+He has given it to us through His Word, the Bible.
+So, as we interpret our world and our place in it, we must begin with God and not Man.

-The first I found in an article that was addressing an often quoted scripture, Isaiah 64:6., which says: “We all have become like one who is unclean, and all our righteous deeds are like a polluted garment.”
-The writer wanted to make the case that not all of our righteous deeds really are as “filthy rags”.
-In other words, he is asking a very old question.
-Did God really mean this?
-He does a good job of appealing to the context of the passage and to good Bible believing theologians.
-Whether or not his claim has merit is not my point in this letter.
-What is my point is that he uses one argument that starts with man and then works to God.
+We’ll start with the one written by the Christian.
+The article was addressing an often quoted scripture, Isaiah 64:6, which says: “We all have become like one who is unclean, and all our righteous deeds are like a polluted garment.”
+The writer attempts to make the case that not all of our righteous deeds are as “filthy rags.”
+In other words, he is asking a very old question: “Did God say?”
+You can find that question in Genesis 3:1.
+The young man does a good job of appealing to the context of the passage and to, as far as I can tell, Bible-believing theologians.
+I still think he’s wrong.
 Here is an excerpt:

-“What father do you know looks to his children and says,“Your works are worthless, and they are nothing but complete trash in my eyes?”
+What father do you know looks to his children and says,“Your works are worthless, and they are nothing but complete trash in my eyes?”
 Hopefully none.
-Or maybe some earthly fathers are like that, but our heavenly Father isn’t one of them. “
+Or maybe some earthly fathers are like that, but our heavenly Father isn’t one of them.